Nap: Duration classifications

-A power nap, also known as a Stage 2 nap, is a short slumber of 20 minutes or less which terminates before the occurrence of deep slow-wave sleep, intended to quickly revitalize the napper.
-The power nap is meant to maximize the benefits of sleep versus time.
-It is used to supplement normal sleep, especially when a sleeper has accumulated a sleep deficit.
-The greater the sleep deficit, however, the effective the nap.

-Prescribed napping for sleep disorders

-It has been shown that excessive daytime sleepiness (EDS) can be improved by prescribed napping in narcolepsy.
-Apart from narcolepsy, it has not been demonstrated that naps are beneficial for EDS in other sleep disorders.
+Benefits to napping

-Learning and Memory
+Learning and memory

 Research suggests that shorter, habitual naps after instruction offer the most benefits to learning.
 The benefits to alertness show no change based on duration of the nap for combating post-lunch dip, even for naps as short as 10 minutes.
-Napping enhances alertness in young adults and adolescents during afternoons’ performances, which affect efficiency.
+Napping enhances alertness in young adults and adolescents during afternoons' performances, which affect efficiency.
 Additionally, pre-teens who nap regularly during the day demonstrate better sleep at night.
 In younger children, napping increased drowsiness even while improving memory recall.

 For students of all ages, napping during the school day showed benefits to reaction time and recall of declarative memory of new information, especially if the naps remain in slow-wave sleep, i.e. less than an hour in length.

+Cognitive capacity

+In adults, a causal association has been found between habitual daytime napping and larger brain volume.
+Brain volume normally declines with age, and is associated with neurodegenerative disease.
+Earlier studies have shown benefits of napping for cognitive performance for healthy adults.

-Alertness and Fatigue
+Alertness and fatigue

-The circadian cycle plays a role in the rising demand for day time naps: sleepiness rises towards mid afternoon, hence the best timing for naps is early afternoon (Stampi, 1992; Bertisch as cited in Bilodeau, 2021).
-20-30-minute naps are recommended for adults, while young children and elderly people may need longer naps.
+The circadian cycle plays a role in the rising demand for daytime naps: sleepiness rises towards the mid-afternoon, hence the best timing for naps is early afternoon.
+Twenty- to thirty-minute naps are recommended for adults, while young children and elderly people may need longer naps.
 Research, on the other hand, has shown that the benefits of napping depend on sleep onset and sleep phases rather than time and duration.

+Prescribed napping

+It has been shown that excessive daytime sleepiness (EDS) can be improved by prescribed napping in narcolepsy.
+Apart from narcolepsy, it has not been demonstrated that naps are beneficial for EDS in other sleep disorders.
+For idiopathic hypersomnia, patients typically experience sleep inertia and are unrefreshed after napping.

+For healthy individuals in need of cognitive or emotional improvement, prescribed naps may be beneficial.
+However, excessive napping, especially in adults with other health conditions, may be linked with negative outcomes and should be approached holistically and with caution.

-Negative effects
+Negative effects of napping

 Sleep inertia

 The state of grogginess, impaired cognition and disorientation experienced when awakening from sleep is known as sleep inertia.
 This state reduces the speed of cognitive tasks but has no effects on the accuracy of task performance.
 The effects of sleep inertia rarely last longer than 30 minutes in the absence of prior sleep deprivation.